ThePay/api-client/README.md

 ### 2. Customer return

-That means customer has returned from payment gate. you should check the state of payment at this point: the payment can be paid.
-The customer could change payment method, so check that too if you need this information.
+The customer is returned from ThePay gate to the return url address.

-Return url is set in administration and customer will be redirected there with two query parameters added - payment_uid and project_id (needed if you have one endpoint for multiple projects).
+Return url is set in administration and customer gets redirected there with two query parameters added - payment_uid and project_id (needed if you have one endpoint for multiple projects).

+The state of payment should optimally be checked at the time of customer return, since the customer usually returns upon successful payment completion.
+That means the payment is possibly already in the paid state.
+Unless forbidden, the customer might have also changed the payment method, so in case this information is relevant, this should be also checked.

+#### General example of handling the customer return
 ```php
 use ThePay\ApiClient\TheConfig;
 use ThePay\ApiClient\TheClient;